Jak0bJJ/IPP-SimilarLines/README.md

 # IPP-SimilarLines
-Task in C to create a program that finds similar lines in a text
+Task in C on creating a program that finds similar lines in a text with bash script for testing